SOCIAL DISTANCING DURING COVID-19

 One of the biggest sectors to be impacted by the virus is tourism and travel as countries have implemented travel bans and individuals have chosen not to travel during this time.
 We, at Pembury, completely support this – it is our responsibility to ensure the safety of our clients (read our updated cancellation policy here).

 But, we like to think of ourselves as creative thinkers with innovative solutions.
 Thank you to the incredible technology of today, being at home is not nearly as isolating as it once would have been.
 Technology connects us, and though controversial in terms of the negative impact it may have on our lives, right now it is a wonderful thing.
-We understand that you can’t come visit Africa right now, but there isn’t any reason as to why Africa or the rest of the world can’t come to you.
+We understand that you can’t come to visit Africa right now, but there isn’t any reason why Africa or the rest of the world can’t come to you.

 We’ve devised our top three ways to travel from home.